odys-z/x-visual/docs/_sources/design-memo/extensions/effects.txt

 About the Three Module Issue
 ----------------------------

+.. attention:: It's worth to have a note after days of debugging.
+..

 EffectComposer and its depending passes are not included in the threejs bundle.
 This makes x-visual have to import these modules via both by npm *three/examples/* or by copying directly the source files.